Close Button

 Allergy Awareness Week

-If you have an allergy to a particular substance such as pollen, food, pet hair or wood/cement dust, you’re most likely suffering from symptoms such as a runny nose, watery eyes and a sore throat, or you may develop rhinitis.
-An allergic reaction can vary from person to person and they can even be life threatening.
+If you have an allergy to a particular substance such as pollen, food, pet hair or wood/cement dust, you’re most likely suffering from symptoms such as a runny nose (a condition called allergic rhinitis) watery eyes and or a tickly cough, or sore throat you may develop rhinitis.
+An allergic reaction can vary from person to person and they can even be life-threatening.
 Read our article to understand allergies better:

 What is an allergy?